Searching for a squark LSP of the first two families at the LHC: Introduction

 Because of $R$-parity violation (RPV) in the $\mn$, basically all SUSY particles are candidates for the LSP, and therefore analyses of the LHC phenomenology associated to each candidate are necessary to test them.
 Given the current experimental results on SUSY search, this is clearly a crucial task.
 Although this task was first concentrated on the EW sector of the $\mn$, analysing left sneutrinos, the right smuon and the bino as candidates for the LSP~\cite{Ghosh:2017yeh,Lara:2018rwv,Lara:2018zvf,Kpatcha:2019gmq,Kpatcha:2019pve,Heinemeyer:2021opc}, its colour sector has also been analysed more recently.
 In particular, in Ref.~\cite{Kpatcha:2021nap} the SUSY partners of the top quark as LSP candidates, i.e. the left and right stops, were considered, whereas in Ref.~\cite{Knees:2023fel} the right sbottom was also considered.
 Recently, in Ref.~\cite{Kpatcha:2024imb} the gluino LSP in the $\mn$ was discussed in detail.

 The aim of this work is to finish with the systematic analysis of LSP candidates in the colour sector of the $\mn$, focusing now on squarks of the first two families.
+Although we do not concern ourselves with the high-energy origin of this low-energy mass spectrum, it is worth mentioning that it can be obtained simply by assuming non-universal soft terms at high energy.
+See also e.g. Refs.\cite{Yamaguchi:2016oqz,Yin:2016shg,Yanagida:2018eho} for a mechanism allowing the first two families of squarks lightest than the stops, even with universal soft sfermion masses.
 Thus, we will study the constraints on the parameter space of the model by sampling it to get an up-type squark or a down-type squark as the LSP in a wide range of masses.
 We will pay special attention to reproduce {neutrino masses and mixing angles~\cite{Capozzi:2017ipn,deSalas:2017kay,deSalas:2018bym,Esteban:2018azc,deSalas:2020pgw,Esteban:2020cvm}.} In addition, we will impose on the resulting parameters agreement with Higgs data as well as with flavour observables.

 The paper is organized as follows.
 In Section~\ref{sec:model}, we will review the $\mn$ and its relevant parameters for our analysis of neutrino, neutral Higgs and squark sectors.
 In Section~\ref{sec:squarks}, we will introduce the phenomenology of a squark of the first two families as the LSP, studying its pair production channels at the LHC and its signals.
 The latter consist of displaced vertices with a quark and a neutrino from a two-body decay mode and a quark, Higgs and neutrino/charged lepton from two three-body sub-dominant decay modes.
 In Section~\ref{strategy}, we will discuss the strategy that we will employ to perform scans searching for points of the parameter space of our scenario compatible with current experimental data on neutrino and Higgs physics, as well as flavour observables such as $B$ and $\mu$ decays.
 The results of these scans will be presented in Section~\ref{sec:results}, and applied to show the current reach of the LHC search on the parameter space of a squark of the first two families as the LSP based on ATLAS and CMS results~\cite{ATLAS:2022pib,CMS:2019qjk,CMS:2020iwv,CMS:2024trg}.
 Finally, our conclusions are left for Section~\ref{sec:conclusions}.